 Most early Filk Song tapes, such as those released by Off Centaur Productions in the 1980s, are unlikely to ever be issued again.
 Rights are again the problem, with many of the publishers, composers, or performers hard to locate.
 Further problems are from songs based on properties owned by third parties (Star Wars, Star Trek, etc).
 At the time the tapes flew under the radar, but the rights owners might cause problems with any attempted rerelease.

 KMFDM's first album Opium suffered from this trope for almost two decades, as its initial release was limited to a run of 200 cassettes, and the master tapes were lost for a long time (and nearly destroyed by a house fire).

 Most film scores on CD are like this, due to getting limited print runs on boutique labels such as Varese Sarabande and Intrada.
-One of the rarest soundtrack albums ever is the Varèse Sarabande CD Club issue of Basil Poledouris's Cherry 2000, which tends to go as high as $1,000 in auctions.
+One of the rarest soundtrack albums ever is the Varèse Sarabande CD Club issue of Basil Poledouris's Cherry 2000, which tended to go as high as $1,000 in auctions.
 Poledouris himself didn't even have a copy, he gave his to John Waters (who loved the score and got Poledouris to score a pair of films for him).
 Prometheus later released the score in a pairing with Poledouris's No Man's Land, so such costs are no longer a factor.